lvh/icecap/doc/intro.md

 `icecap` is a system for generating capability URLs.

-Capability URLs are unguessable URLs, that, when accessed, cause some action to be performed.
-Having the reference (URL) gives you the authority to perform some action, but does not give you any *other* authority.
+Capability URLs are unguessable URLs that cause some action to be performed when they are accessed.
+Having that reference (the URL) gives you the authority to perform some action, but does not give you any *other* authority.

 These are capabilities in the object-capability sense, a programming paradigm based on this notion of limited capabilities to increase the